 Writing the City

 The literary city inspires ideas as different as New Yorkers themselves.
-Authors share how their work has been challenged and informed by the unique experience of writing in New York City.
+Series host Sarah Maslin Nir sits down with essayist Garnette Cadogan and novelist Jay McInerney to consider how their work has been challenged and informed by the unique experience of writing in and about New York City.

 Reception to follow with beer courtesy of Harlem Blue.

-Sarah Maslin Nir is a native New Yorker and a reporter for The New York Times best known for her report on the working conditions of nail salon workers, for which she was a finalist for the 2016 Pulitzer Prize.
-A graduate of the Brearley School, Columbia University, and the Columbia University School of Journalism, where she received her master’s, she was also The New York Times' nightlife correspondent, covering 252 parties in 18 months.
-She once had an audience with the Queen of Spain, though she failed to realize it at the time.
-She is currently working on a book about horses in New York City for Simon & Schuster.
+Sarah Maslin Nir is a native New Yorker and a reporter for The New York Times best known for her report on the working conditions of nail salon workers, for which she was a 2016 Pulitzer Prize finalist.
+A graduate of the Columbia University School of Journalism, she was also the Times' nightlife correspondent.
+She is currently writing a book about horses in New York City for Simon & Schuster.

 $25 for adults | $20 for seniors, students & educators (with ID) | $15 for Museum members

 Members: To receive your discount, click on the "Buy Tickets" button above, then sign in to your account on the ticketing page.

 Groups of 10 or more get discounts; contact us at firstname.lastname@example.org or 917.492.3395.